-Michael has written extensively on microinsurance – including as a multiple contributor to "Protecting the Poor, A Microinsurance Compendium" and as co-author of "Making Insurance Work for Microfinance", as well as "The Landscape of Microinsurance in the World’s 100 Poorest Countries".
-Michael is the author of numerous microinsurance case studies and other documents to facilitate partnership relationships in microinsurance.
-He is also the author of several other documents and manuals on subjects as varied as pilot testing, rollout, and the feedback loop for microfinance institutions, MFI accounting and analysis, and the function of laws.
+McCord has written extensively on microinsurance, including as a multiple contributor to "Protecting the Poor, A Microinsurance Compendium" and as co-author of "Making Insurance Work for Microfinance" as well as "The Landscape of Microinsurance in the World’s 100 Poorest Countries."
+He is the author of numerous microinsurance case studies and other documents to facilitate partnership relationships in microinsurance.
+McCord is also the author of several other articles and manuals on subjects as varied as pilot testing, rollout, and the feedback loop for microfinance institutions, MFI accounting and analysis, and the function of laws.

 Senior Project Manager

 Katie Biese has over eight years of international development experience, including two and half years with microfinance initiatives in Moldova and Nepal.
 She joined the MicroInsurance Centre in 2013 after earning a Master’s in Development Management from American University in Washington, DC.
 She supports the team with project management, research, and business development, and managed the 2013 Latin America and 2014 Africa landscape studies of microinsurance.
 Biese obtained the Associate Life Management Institute (ALMI) designation from LOMA in 2016 and is based out of Appleton, Wisconsin, U.S.